GravityPDF/gravity-pdf-documentation/docs/v6/developers/api/add_pdf_font.md

 ## Description

 This function allows you to add custom fonts to Gravity PDF using code.
-It accepts an associative array and only the `font_name` and `regular` array keys are required.
+It accepts an associative array, and only the `font_name` and `regular` array keys are required.

 The `font_name` can only contain alphanumeric characters, or a space.
-Only `.ttf` font files are supported and all fonts should be referenced with the full server path.
+Only `.ttf` font files are supported, and all fonts should be referenced with the full server path.

 ## Version